How to Apply to the Finance Justice Fund

 Timeline

 OFN is accepting applications on a rolling basis.
-If you have already submitted an application, your application is in OFN’s applicant pool and you do not need to take any further action.
-If you have not applied, we encourage you to apply.
+Our next application review is currently scheduled for June 2024.
+If you have submitted an application, it is in OFN’s applicant pool and you do not need to take any further action.

 FAQs

-The following is a list of answers to likely questions regarding the Finance Justice Fund.
+The following is a list of answers to questions regarding the Finance Justice Fund.

-For additional information about becoming an investor in the Finance Justice Fund, please contact OFN Chief Financial Officer, Beth Lipson, or Senior Vice President, Development and Capitalization, Andrea Longton.
-To learn more about applying for a loan from the Finance Justice Fund, please contact Lisa Wright, Senior Vice President, Investment and Portfolio Management.
+For additional information about becoming an investor in the Finance Justice Fund, please contact Anthony Berkley.
+To learn more about applying for a loan from the Finance Justice Fund, please contact Lisa Wright.

-The minimum loan size is $250,000 and the maximum loan size is $10 million.
-The maximum loan size may increase over time as OFN raises additional capital.
+The minimum loan size is $100,000, and the maximum is $10 million.
+The maximum loan size will vary depending on available capital.

-CDFIs approved for Finance Justice Fund loans will be considered for a grant.
-If approved, grant amounts will typically range from $125,000 to $250,000.
-A CDFI may apply for a grant amount up to 20% of the loan amount, but we suggest that the success of your strategy should not assume a Finance Justice grant greater than $250,000.
-This amount may increase in the future as OFN raises additional grant capital.
+OFN members approved for Finance Justice Fund loans will be considered for a grant.
+Grant amounts typically range from $125,000 to $250,000.
+Members with total assets less than $25 million or members engaged in climate-focused strategies may be eligible for larger grants, but we recommend that the success of your strategy should not depend on a Finance Justice grant greater than $250,000.

 No, lending to all sectors is an eligible use of funds.